 The Add Linear Events widget allows Event Editor to add events to redlines.
-This provides the ability to characterize the roadway with the appropriate attributes before the LRS editor has added or fixed the route in the LRS, so their workflow is not impeded by having an incorrect LRS route based on current information.
+This provides the ability to characterize the pipeline with the appropriate attributes before the LRS editor has added or fixed the route in the LRS, so their workflow is not impeded by having an incorrect LRS route based on current information.

 - This functionality is only available when you've included the redline layer in the map service configured against Event Editor.